resourge/authentication/README.md

 ### Parameters

 - `config`: An object containing configuration options for the authentication system.
 	- `getProfile`: A function that retrieves the user profile based on the provided token.
-- `config`: Function that refreshes the authentication token.
+	- `refreshToken`: Function that refreshes the authentication token.
 	- `storage` (optional): An object with methods for accessing local storage.
 If provided, authentication tokens will be stored locally.
 	- `useSuspense` (optional): Boolean indicating whether to use React Suspense for asynchronous loading.
 Use it if you want to show a different screen while waiting profile info.
 Defaults to true.

 #### storage